rgalindor/rgalindor/_posts/2021-08-10-encapsulate-environment.md

 Some `python` communities were also creating different ways to create _containers_.
 Eventually `conda` [project](https://docs.conda.io/) emerges as a _package manager_ that is also a _environment manager_.
 So now you can install, run and update software within an environment which is a _container like_ space, and it does not conflict with any software outside itself.
 That is tremendously useful, the days when you need to use `alternatives` are gone.

-Using conda is as simple as:
+Using conda is as simple as creating and activating an environment:

 ```
 conda create --name my_env
 conda activate my_env
 ```

 And that is it!
-Now you have an environment isolated from the outside, you can break stuff there and there is no problem to the outside because you just need to type
+Now you have an environment isolated from the outside.
+You can break stuff inside and there is no problem to the outside because you just need to type:

 ```
 conda deactivate